-We plan to seek FDA approval through the Section 505(b)(2) regulatory pathway for IkT-001Pro.
+We plan to seek FDA approval through the Section505(b)(2) regulatory pathway for IkT-001Pro.
 The Drug Price Competition and Patent Term Restoration Act of 1984, also known as the Hatch-Waxman Act, added Section 505(b)(2) to the FDCA.
-Section 505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
+Section505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
 Section 505(b)(2), if applicable to us under the FDCA, would allow an NDA we submit to the FDA to rely in part on data in the public domain or the FDA's prior conclusions regarding the safety and effectiveness of approved compounds, which could expedite the development program for our product candidates by potentially decreasing the amount of clinical data that we would need to generate in order to obtain FDA approval.
 If the FDA does not allow us to pursue the Section 505(b)(2) regulatory pathway as anticipated, we may need to conduct additional clinical trials, provide additional data and information, and meet additional standards for regulatory approval.
 If this were to occur, the time and financial resources required to obtain FDA approval for these product candidates, and complications and risks associated with these product candidates, would likely substantially increase.
 We could need to obtain more additional funding, which could result in significant dilution to the ownership interests of our then existing stockholders to the extent we issue equity securities or convertible debt.
-We cannot assure you that we would be able to obtain and financing on terms acceptable to us, if at all.
-Moreover, inability to pursue the Section 505(b)(2) regulatory pathway would likely result in new competitive products reaching the market more quickly than our product candidates, which would likely materially adversely impact our competitive position and prospects.
-Even if we are allowed to pursue the Section 505(b)(2) regulatory pathway, we cannot assur
+We cannot assure you that we would be able to obtain such additional financing on terms acceptable to us, if at all.
+Moreover, inability to pursue the Section 505(b)(2) regulatory pathway, we cannot assure you that we ropected.
+Even if we are allowed to pursue the Section 505(b)(2) regulatory pathway, we cannot assure you that our product candidates, will receive the requisite approvals for commercialization.

-In addition, notwithstanding the approval of a number of products by the FDA under Section 505(b)(2) over the last few years, certain brand-name pharmaceutical companies and others have objected to the FDA's interpretation of Section 505(b)(2).
-If the FDA's interpretation of Section 505(b)(2) is successfully challenged, the FDA may change its Section 505(b)(2) policies and practices, which could delay or even prevent the FDA from approving any NDA that we submit under Section 505(b)(2).
-The pharmaceutical industry is highly competitive, and Section 505(b)(2) NDAs are subject to special requirements designed to protect the patent rights of sponsors of previously approved drugs that are referenced in a Section 505(b)(2) NDA.
+In addition, notwithstanding the approval of a number of products by the FDA under Section505(b)(2) over the last few years, certain brand-name pharmaceutical companies and others have objected to the FDA's interpretation of Section 505(b)(2).
+If the FDA's interpretation of Section 505(b)(2) is successfully challenged, the FDA may change its Section505(b)(2) policies and practices, which could delay or even prevent the FDA from approving any NDA that we submit under Section 505(b)(2).
+The pharmaceutical industry is highly competitive, and Section 505(b)(2)NDAs are subject to special requirements designed to protect the patent rights of sponsors of previously approved drugs that are referenced in a Section505(b)(2) NDA.
 These requirements may give rise to patent litigation and mandatory delays in approval of our NDAs for up to 30 months or longer depending on the outcome of any litigation.
 It is not uncommon for a manufacturer of an approved product to file a citizen petition with the FDA seeking to delay approval of, or impose additional approval requirements for, pending competing products.
 If successful, such petitions can significantly delay, or even prevent, the approval of the new product.
 However, even if the FDA ultimately denies such a petition, the FDA may substantially delay approval while it considers and responds to the petition.
 In addition, even if we are able to utilize the Section 505(b)(2) regulatory pathway, there is no guarantee this would ultimately lead to faster product development or earlier approval.